garrandall/popular-music-data/tracks/stoner-young-thug.md

 Thugger Thugger, you
-I want Michael Jackson land, ohh
+I want Michael Jackson land, oh
 Aww, I'ma cash out (On what?)
 I'm high as hell ain't got no satellites on me (Moon) I tell that bitch I feel like Fabo (What?)